orvalho/JavaScriptExercises/README.md

 - [x] 32.
 Find a value which is nearest to 100 from two different given integer values
 - [x] 33.
 Check if two numbers are in range 40..60 or in the range 70..100 inclusive
 - [x] 34.
 Find the larger number from the two given positive integers
+- [x] 35.
+Check a given string contains 2 to 4 numbers of a specified character